msclarissawhite/localhappenings-v2/USER_MANUAL.md

 5. **Browse Events - Sorting**: Test all four sort options (Soonest, Latest, Name A-Z, Name Z-A) and verify that events reorder correctly.

-6. **Event Submission - Basic Flow**: Click "Submit an Event" and test the form by filling in all required fields (name, description, province, city, start date), uploading an image (test with a valid image file), setting the event as free, selecting age groups and environment, completing the accessibility section (test all four response options: Yes, No, Unknown, Not Relevant), providing organizer name and email, and submitting the form.
+6. **Event Submission - Basic Flow**: Click "Submit an Event" and test the form by filling in all required fields (name, description, province, city, start date), uploading an image (test with a valid image file in 1200x630px resolution with 1.91:1 aspect ratio for optimal display), setting the event as free, selecting age groups and environment, completing the accessibility section (test all four response options: Yes, No, Unknown, Not Relevant), providing organizer name and email, and submitting the form.
 Verify that a success message appears.

+**Event Submission - Multi-Day Events**: Test submitting a multi-day event by filling in both the start date and end date fields (e.g., a weekend festival or week-long camp).
+Verify that the form accepts the date range and that the preview shows the duration correctly.

 7. **Event Submission - Organizer Validation**: Test that the form requires either email OR phone (try submitting with neither, with only email, with only phone, and with both).
 Verify that the "Display organizer info publicly" checkbox works.